Steelers vs. Bengals odds, picks, 'Thursday Night Football' prediction, best bets from proven model

-Bengals vs. Steelers prediction, odds, time: 2025 NFL Week 7 Thursday Night Football picks from proven model
+Bengals vs. Steelers prediction, odds, time: 2025 NFL Week 7 Thursday Night Football picks from top model

 The SportsLine projection model has revealed its Pittsburgh vs. Cincinnati picks for the 2025 NFL Week 7 'Thursday Night Football' game

 An old-school AFC North rivalry kicks off NFL Week 7 with the Pittsburgh Steelers visiting the Cincinnati Bengals on 'Thursday Night Football.'
 Pittsburgh (4-1) has won three straight, including a 23-9 victory over Cleveland on Sunday, and the Steelers are 2-0 on the road this season.
 Cincinnati (2-4) has lost four in a row since losing Joe Burrow to injury, and the Bengals suffered a 27-18 loss to Green Bay in Week 6.
 These teams split their two matchups last season, with the road team winning each game.
-Cincinnati defensive end Trey Hendrickson (hip) is questionable after not practicing on Wednesday, while tight end Mike Gesicki (pec) has been placed on injured reserve.
+Cincinnati's Trey Hendrickson (hip) is questionable, while tight end Mike Gesicki (pec) has been placed on injured reserve.
+Calvin Austin (shoulder) is out for the Steelers.

 Kickoff is at 8:15 p.m.
 ET from Paycor Stadium in Cincinnati, and Pittsburgh has won each of its last three trips to Cincy.
 The latest Bengals vs. Steelers odds have Pittsburgh as the 5.5-point favorite.
-The over/under for total points is 44.5.
+The over/under for total points is 45.
+Pittsburgh is at -260 on the money line (risk $260 to win $100).
 Before making any Steelers vs. Bengals picks, be sure to see what the SportsLine projection model has to say.

 New users can also target the DraftKings promo code, which offers $300 in bonus bets if your $5 wager wins + 3 months of NBA League Pass: